Mali rebels split over sharia in new state

 "We want sharia similar to that in Mauritania or even Egypt.
 This point must be clarified," Ibrahim Ag Assaleh, an MNLA official in the northern city of Gao, told Reuters by telephone.

-He said Ansar Dine leader Iyad Ag Ghali was on his way to Gao for talks with MNLA leaders to salvage the pact, which was signed by representatives of the two groups last week.
+He said MNLA leader Iyad Ag Ghali was on his way to Gao for talks with Ansar Dine leaders to salvage the pact, which was signed by representatives of the two groups last week.

 A second MNLA source confirmed that a disagreement had emerged, centred on what form of sharia to impose.
 "The strict application of sharia, for example by cutting off hands, we don't agree with," the second source said.